-When signed documents are brought back into FYI from a clients’ DocuSign, Adobe Sign or Annature, they show as a thread in the same way as email threads.
-Refer to Digital Signatures using DocuSign, Digital Signatures using Adobe Sign and Digital Signatures using Annature.
+When single documents are sent for signing and the signed documents were brought back into FYI from a client’s DocuSign, Adobe Sign, Annature or FuseSign, they show as a thread in the same way as email threads.
+Refer to Digital Signatures using DocuSign, Digital Signatures using Adobe Sign, Digital Signatures using Annature and Digital Signatures using FuseSign.

 Unlinking a Document from the Thread

 To unlink an email/document from the thread, in the Thread section in the Drawer, click the Unlink icon next to the relevant thread.
 You cannot unlink the topmost part of the thread as this is the summary of the thread.

 Note: If you need to send a reply using the unlinked email, and the client then replies to that, the client's reply will be linked back to the original threaded email unless you change the subject before you send a response to the unlinked email.